Raj-Bhavan/shrayus-masanam.github.io/README.md

-# Hi I'm Shrayus and these are my (mcps friendly) HTML/CSS/JS projects
+# Hi I'm Shrayus and these are my (MCPS friendly) HTML/CSS/JS projects